-Education systems in Canada are reviewing the physical education program in light of the Canadian Sport for Life model and the move to establish physical literacy skills in all children before the age of 10.
+Alberta Education and our school systems are reviewing the physical education program in light of the Canadian Sport for Life model and the move to establish physical literacy skills in all children before the age of 10.
 Parents and care-givers are being encouraged to ensure their children have the opportunity to take part in all of these activities during the critical physical literacy years.